pistachxo/pistachxo/README.md

 ⊹ ࣪ ˖ (｡•́  w •̀｡) ˖ ࣪⊹

 🌸⋆｡˚ ☁︎｡⋆｡ 𖦹 ( ｡⁠•́︿•̀｡⁠) ♡. **I'm 17** , so please dont interact if ure less than 15 or you iwll get insta block lol.
-I'm type of person who say a lot of nasty shit but im a sweet person at heart if you know me better, i have broken humour, and if you dont like it then just block or smh idk bro. might be a hypocrist or have a big ego but thats how just i am ?? im my ex's biggest idol btw .
+I'm type of person who say a lot of nasty shit but im a sweet person at heart if you know me better, i have broken humour, and if you dont like it then just block or smh idk bro. might be a hypocrist or have a big ego but thats how just i am ?? .

 -‘๑’-            ・❥・       ༊·˚      ˗ˏˋ ´ˎ˗ 🪽(՞ ܸ. .ܸ՞)՞♡ ⋆｡°✩ 🌸⋆｡˚ ☁︎｡⋆｡ 𖦹 ( ｡⁠•́︿•̀｡⁠) ♡ ⁺˚･༓☾ (｡>﹏<｡) ᶻzᶻ ☽༓･˚⁺ ✎ ꒰ა ⁺˖ ☁️🩰 ⌒(｡･.･｡) ⌒ 🎀 ˖⁺ ໒꒱     ☄. . ⋆       ˚ ༘♡ ⋆｡˚